matthiasn/clojure-system-book/manuscript/Client-UI-Reagent-2.md

     [:br] (util/rt-count-since-startup tweet)]])
 ~~~

-There's one surprise in here.
+There's one surprise here.
 Inside the first child ````div````, ````:dangerouslySetInnerHTML```` is used, which is React's way of rendering already formatted HTML inside a component.
 The tweet text, which contains links, has already been formatted as HTML in a previous processing step, and here we simply use that HTML string.

 Here's the CSS used in the component above: